Radioactive tracer: Nitrogen

 13N is used in positron emission tomography (PET scan).

 Oxygen

-15O decays by positron emission with a half-life of 122 sec.
+15O decays by positron emission with a half-life of 122 seconds.
 It is used in positron emission tomography.

 Fluorine

-18F decays predominately by β emission, with a half-life of 109.8 min.
+18F decays predominantly by β emission, with a half-life of 109.8 min.
 It is made by proton bombardment of 18O in a cyclotron or linear particle accelerator.
 It is an important isotope in the radiopharmaceutical industry.
 For example, it is used to make labeled fluorodeoxyglucose (FDG) for application in PET scans.